envoy/ibeacon-experiment-report/README.md

 So looks like we need to adjust the way we test rebooting case, wait a while after reboot, see if it is working as expected.

+### Display off after rebooting + 5 minutes delay

+As Apple said that it takes a while before the app which monitering iBeacon signal got relaunched after rebooting, we rerun the test with 5 minutes delay after rebooting here, to ensure it will work here.

+TODO:

 ## Daily sign-in tests

 TODO: